 Your mind might trick you into believing that being negative is a safety measure that’ll protect you from having your hopes dashed.
 Like a lot of people, you might mistake negative thinking for ‘being realistic’.
 Even though your mind might trick you into believing this, your body will never lie.
 You’ll experience stress-related symptoms like headaches, body aches, frequent illness, decreased energy, and insomnia.

-Unfortunately, we’re living in an overmedicated society where people resort to temporary and easy measures to heal these symptoms.
-Instead of dealing with the root cause of their dysfunctions, they numb it with pills and escapism.
+It’s hard for many people to pick up on this.
+We live in an overmedicated society where people try numbing these symptoms.
+Instead of dealing with the root cause of their pain they numb it with pills and escapism.
 Not only does this set up a toxic pattern of substance dependency, but it robs them of the opportunity to grow and learn from their experiences.

-Here are a few things you can do if you ever find yourself stuck in negative thoughts:
+Here are four things you can do if you ever find yourself stuck in negative thoughts:

 1. Examine your history and treat deep rooted issues: Our beliefs and thinking patterns were established in our childhood.
 Your mental processes can shift as you mature, depending on how self-aware you are, and the amount of effort you put into restructuring your thoughts.
 However, you can be sure that your early beginnings play a dominant role in determining your response to events on a subconscious level.
 Reflect on your history and the possible origins of your negativity by writing in a journal, or working with a therapist.
 Ask yourself: Where did this pattern originate?
 Was there a particular event or person that triggered it?